 We don’t mind spending a bit of money on sights, but when you have to empty your pockets for literally every single pointless pebble, we draw the line.
 Add in the facts that a train to anywhere costs more than our daily budget, a bed in a dorm costs the same as a three star hotel in Georgia, and active religious sights actually cost money unlike the million and one epic religious sights in Armenia, and you begin to see why western China wasn’t our flavor of the day.

+We never felt particularly welcome when traveling in Xinjiang.
 People’s attitudes ranged from indifferent to downright hostile.
-The most common response we got when we asked people on the street a questions was meiyo!–no, not possible–and a wave of the hand.
+The most common response we got when we asked people on the street a question was meiyo!–no, not possible–and a wave of the hand.
 Begone foreigner!
 You’re not wanted here.
 Just give us your money and leave.